The Cornell Club-New York History

 1889

-A small group of Alumni formed The Cornell Club of New York.
+A small group of alumni formed The Cornell Club of New York.
+They did not have a clubhouse and hosted events at the famed Waldorf Hotel.

 1900

-The Club rented rooms at the Royalton Apartment Hotel on West 44th Street.
+The Club rented rooms at the Royalton Apartment Hotel on West 44th Street just one block from our current location.

 1900 – 1939